inverted-ai/invertedai/README.md

 ```
 The scene information include the map in [Lanelet2](https://github.com/fzi-forschungszentrum-informatik/Lanelet2) format, map in JPEG format, maximum number of allowed (driveable) vehicles, latitude longitude coordinates (for real-world locations), id and list of traffic light and signs (if any exist in the map), etc.

-## Initialize
+## INITIALIZE
 To run the simulation, the map must be first populated with agents.
-Inverted AI provides the **initialize**, a state-of-the-art model trained with real-life driving scenarios which can generate realistic positions for the initial state of the simulation.\
+Inverted AI provides the **INITIALIZE**, a state-of-the-art model trained with real-life driving scenarios which can generate realistic positions for the initial state of the simulation.\
 Having realistic, complicated and diverse initial conditions are particularly crucial to observer interesting and informative interaction between the agents, i.e., the ego vehicle and NPCs (non-player characters).

-You can use **initialize** in two modes:
+You can use **INITIALIZE** in two modes:
 - _Initialize all agents_: generates initial conditions (position and speed) for all the agents including the ego vehicle
 ```python
 response = iai.initialize(